top of page

 What Is an Accident Chain?

 An accident chain, commonly referred to as a chain reaction car accident, occurs when a series of vehicles collide in quick succession, often triggered by a single event.
 Picture this: you're driving along the busy streets of New York, and suddenly, the car in front of you slams on the brakes.
 You brake in time, but the car behind you doesn't, causing a ripple effect of collisions.
+This scenario illustrates what is an accident chain and how quickly things can escalate.

 Common Scenarios Leading to Chain Reaction Accidents